populationgenomics/production-pipelines/README.md

 )
 ```

-Check pedigree of a project:
+Check the pedigree of a project:

 ```python
 from cpg_pipes.jobs import pedigree